Master2022E/OnionRTC-experiment/Deployment/Ansible/Readme.md

 The public key is also added to [GitHub](https://github.com/Master2022E/OnionRTC-experiment/settings/keys)

 To send the keys to the remote hosts.
-(Client hosts C1-C6 and D1-D6) run the command `ansible-playbook playbooks/sshKeyPlays.yaml`
+(Client hosts C1-C6 and D1-D6) run the command `ansible-playbook playbooks/setupSSHKeys.yaml`

+## Git pull

+To pull the latest code the ssh keys must be distributed first.
+Here after is it possible to pull the latest version of the main branch with `ansible-playbook playbooks/updateGit.yaml`

+The code will be located in `/home/agpbruger/OnionRTC-experiment/s`

+## CPU status information

+The play `ansible-playbook playbooks/readCPU.yaml --limit c1-normal` will display top four cpu processes running and how much CPU it consumes.

+> NOTE: The -l or --limit flag is currently required. and could be i.e. `clients`, `all`, `c1-normal` or any other host/group.